He was justified in everything he had done.

-He had known that the girl owned the house— at least that’s what the Gadsden woman had told him in his digging.
-It hadn’t been ideal; but as Jay owned nothing in town, it was the best thing to do to hurt him.
-A thing that meant something to the stranger.
-And it had worked.
+He had known that the girl owned the house—or so he had thought, after questioning the Gadsden woman the past week.
+It hadn’t been ideal, but as Jay himself owned nothing in this town it had been the best way to hurt him.
+He knew it meant something to the stranger.
+And now it was gone.

 * * *